-Introduction as of 9/30/16
+Introduction as of 12/31/16

-The purpose of this document is to offer an interim review of the Retirement System's private & opportunistic debt investments.
-It is divided into three sections: Market and Industry Analysis, Executive Summary, and Aggregate Private & Opportunistic Debt Portfolio.
-The Market and Industry Analysis is a broad overview of the private debt industry.
-The final two sections are a review of the San Jose Federated City Employees' Retirement System's private & opportunistic debt partnership investments on both an aggregated and individualized basis.
+The purpose of this document is to offer a comprehensive review of the Retirement System's private & opportunistic debt investments.
+It is divided into four sections: Industry Analysis, Executive Summary, Aggregate Private & Opportunistic Debt Portfolio, and Individual Partnership Analyses.
+The private debt industry analysis is a broad overview of the private debt industry.
+The final three sections are a review of the San Jose Federated City Employees' Retirement System's private & opportunistic debt partnership investments on both an aggregated and individualized basis.

-As of September 30, 2016, the San Jose Federated City Employees' Retirement System had committed \$165.0 million to four opportunistic debt partnerships.
-The reported fair value of the aggregate Private & Opportunistic Debt Program was \$91.7 million at September 30, 2016.
+As of December 31, 2016, the San Jose Federated City Employees' Retirement System had committed \$165.0 million to four opportunistic debt partnerships.
+The reported fair value of the aggregate Private & Opportunistic Debt Program was \$84.0 million at December 31, 2016.